monty-dev/discord.py/docs/api.rst

     :param before: A :class:`Message` of the previous version of the message.
     :param after: A :class:`Message` of the current version of the message.

+.. function:: on_status(server, user, status, game_id):

+    Called whenever a user changes their status or game playing status.

+    The status is usually either "idle", "online" or "offline".

+    :param server: The :class:`Server` the user belongs to.
+    :param user: The :class:`User` whose status changed.
+    :param status: The new status of the user.
+    :param game_id: The game ID that the user is playing.
+Can be None.

+.. function:: on_channel_delete(channel)

+    Called whenever a channel is removed from a server.

+    Note that you can get the server from :attr:`Channel.server`.

+    :param channel: The :class:`Channel` that got deleted.

 Data Classes
 --------------